 A well-defined prevention and management program are the key to protecting your home and keeping out the presence of pests later.
 You can trust our experienced pest control professionals to create a personalized plan for your home or business.

-Our pest control services are the perfect front line defense from common household pests such as spiders, rodents, roaches, ants, silverfish, pantry pests, earwigs, and flies.
+Our pest control services are the perfect front-line defense from common household pests such as spiders, rodents, roaches, ants, silverfish, pantry pests, earwigs, and flies.
 We also specialize in the elimination of brown recluse spiders, fire ants, fleas, and ticks.
 We will identify your pests during our free inspection, offer you options, and then recommend the best solution.
 We apply proven methods and products to rid your home of these intruders and will service your home around your schedule.

 We offer both Residential and Commercial services, and packages can be structured on a monthly, bi-monthly, and quarterly basis.

-To get that free evaluation, contact Bohannon Services (256) 980-0688 to schedule a free inspection.
+To get a free evaluation, contact Bohannon Services (256) 980-0688 to schedule a free inspection.